 This post may contain affiliate links.

 My goal in teaching art is to expose my children to a variety of different artists and art styles.
+Our most recent art unit study included this easy Mondrian art project for kids.

 I like to spend an entire month studying one artist.
 This lets us explore their artwork and try to create our own without being rushed.